Fit as a Mama Bear

 Pinterest image with text woman in black shirt and bright pants performing a squat variation with a swiss ball

-As I mentioned, squats are just about essential for everyone and in my opinion a fundamental movement everyone should perfect.
-We squat each and every day when we:
+As a Certified Strength & Conditioning Specialist I believe that squats are just about essential for everyone.
+They're a fundamental movement everyone should perfect.
+In fact, we come into squat position each and every day when we:

 • Get up from the couch